Chapter 7 - Money: Creation & Growth

 So how much money has been created and is “out there”?

 Currency in circulation and deposits are easy to measure and track.
 Central banks make the data of various ‘monetary aggregates’ generally readily available.
 The FED publishes data on the monetary base – weekly!
 Investors in stocks and bonds pay close attention to them for good reason as we will see in a blog post.
-For the US FED, you find the data here[1].
+For the US FED, you can find the data here[1].

 The first, M0 (M zero), keeps track of the sum of currency in circulation and the Reserves banks hold at the FED.
 Both are liabilities on the FED’s balance sheet.
 M0 is also referred to as ‘base money’.